usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-4a.md

 It is important to develop the project iteratively.
 One possible breakdown of tasks are:

-  - Use the relevant homework and lecture code, including the [HtmlCleaner](https://github.com/usf-cs212-spring2019/template-htmlcleaner) homework and the [servlet examples](https://github.com/usf-cs212-spring2019/lectures/tree/master/Servlets) from lecture.
+  - Use the relevant homework and lecture code, including the [LinkParser](https://github.com/usf-cs212-fall2019/template-linkparser) and [HtmlCleaner](https://github.com/usf-cs212-fall2019/template-htmlcleaner) homework assignments from lecture.

   - Outside of the relevant homework and lecture classes, there is likely only one new class (a web crawler class) required for this project.
 However, you must be careful to properly multithread and synchronize in this class!